Blood Cultures (band): 2018–19: Oh Uncertainty! A Universe Despairs and first tour

 Blood Cultures released a single and video for "Dunk on Me" on Halloween 2018, the first material from their sophomore album.
 This was followed by "Flowers for All Occasions" in March 2019, a single inspired by the hijacking of local New Jersey TV stations in the early 1990s.
 With the release of the single "Best for You" in June 2019, Blood Cultures announced their album Oh Uncertainty!
 A Universe Despairs, set for publication that September.
 The single was accompanied by a manifesto conveying Blood Cultures' convictions to remain anonymous, explaining that "disclosing our personalities, politics, alignments, intentions, orientations, etc., could detach the listener further from the personal connection that they have made with the music" and urging that "art is not what the artist intends it to be but rather what you make of it".
 Following the release of an additional single, "No Favors", in August, the band issued their twelve-track album in September 2019.
 In interviews, Blood Cultures described the album as "a conversation between two opposing sides that share a single relationship" and "a personal journey of self-discovery".
 The album was generally reviewed positively as "a bright and beautiful blend of cultures, wandering vocals, and electronic beats" and "one of 2019's greatest experiences".
 In November, Blood Cultures released a video for the album's song "Broadcasting", which commented on the question of identity for those who feel pulled between two cultures.
 The band promoted the album with their first US headline tour in late 2019.

-2021–present: LUNO
+2021–present: LUNO, The Olive Tape

-On January 28, 2021, Blood Cultures made their comeback with a new single, entitled "Keeps Bringing Me Back", from their upcoming project, LUNO.
-On February 25, 2021, they released a new single, entitled "Beneath the Moon & Me".
+On January 28, 2021, Blood Cultures made their comeback with a new single, titled "Keeps Bringing Me Back", from their upcoming project, LUNO.
+On February 25, 2021, they released a new single, "Beneath the Moon & Me".
 The third single came out on March 29, 2021, and was titled "Set It on Fire".
-The fourth single from the upcoming album, "When the Night Calls..." was released on April 27, 2021.LUNO came out on May 28, 2021.
+The fourth single from the upcoming album, "When the Night Calls..." was released on April 27, 2021.
+LUNO came out on May 28, 2021.

+In 2024, Blood Cultures, together with Rosaline Elbay and Dario Ladani Sanchez, curated and produced The Olive Tape, an album that includes poetry and music by such artists as Nick Hakim, Vansire, Narcy, Jordana, Fire-Toolz, Hala Alyan, and Inua Ellams.
+The record was created to raise awareness of the ongoing displacement of Palestinian people within Gaza, with all proceeds donated to Anera and the Palestine Children's Relief Fund.

+On October 9, 2025, they released a music video for their latest single, "Emptylands", the first track from their upcoming studio album, Skate Story: Vol 1, which is set to come out on December 8.